-If an airplane crashes on the border of two countries, would unidentified survivors be buried in the country they were travelling to or the country they were travelling from?
+If an airplane crashes on the border of two countries, would unidentified survivors be buried in the country they were travelling from?

 A man builds an ordinary house with four sides except that each side has a southern exposure.
 A bear comes to the door and rings the doorbell.
 What is the colour of the bear?